5 Reasons Car Batteries Die

 Make sure to give your car a break when you can by unplugging your charging cables at home.
 Also, obviously, make sure that your lights are off when you turn the car off.
 Just changing your parking angle so that you can see the headlights from your front door can make a big difference in how easy it is to forget to turn off your lights.

-Electronic parasites aren’t as predictable as the other reasons car batteries die.
+Electronic parasites are electrical components that can drain your battery over time due to decreased functionality or faulty wiring.
+While these electrical problems can be addressed, they aren’t as predictable as the other reasons car batteries die.
 One of the most frequent parasites is a bad alternator.
 Your battery relies on your alternator in order to recharge.
 If the alternator isn’t pulling its weight, your battery may die frequently even when you know the weather is lovely and you haven’t been draining the battery.
 Sometimes a broken fuse can drain a battery, even when your car is off.
 For electrical problems, you’ll want to get a skilled mechanic involved.
-Though the voltage produced by a car battery isn’t enough to kill a person, there are other hidden dangers that can physically wound you and total your car.
+Though the voltage produced by a car battery isn’t enough to kill a person, there are other hidden dangers that can pose a threat to your safety if you don’t know what you’re doing.

 Ultimately, the best thing you can do to help yourself deal with the probability of an eventual dead battery is to be prepared.
 Portable jumpstart units are inexpensive and can be a lifesaver in unexpectedly cold weather.
-You can even purchase a nitrous-themed jumpstarter if you so desire.
 Jumper cables, of course, are the old standby and they work fantastically.
 Keep them in a cable bag in your trunk and relax a little with that piece of mind.

 Jumping a car is easy.
-With both vehicles in park or neutral, attach the cables in the following sequence: Red Bad, Red Good, Black Good, and then ground it on any unpainted metal surface in your car.
+With both vehicles in park or neutral, attach the cables in the following sequence: Red Bad, Red Good, Black Good, and then ground the remaining cable on any unpainted metal surface in your car.
 To elaborate a bit, you attach the red cable to the bad battery, then attach the red cable to the good battery, and then attach the black cable to the negative terminal of the good battery.
-The last clip goes on any unpainted metal surface.
+Attach the last clip to any unpainted metal surface.
 A lot of people go for the struts, which is a good choice.
 Then turn on the good car.
 When it's been running for a couple of minutes, try to turn on the car with the dead battery.
 It should turn on immediately, if it doesn't, give it another five minutes and then try again.
 If that doesn't do it, you may need a new battery.

 Just make sure that after jumping your car you drive it for a while before powering it off.
 That will give the alternator time to recharge your car’s battery.